bankvoles/BV_Microbiome_Pilot_1/README.md

 # BV_Microbiome_Pilot_1
 This repository stores raw files from processed sequence data.

-Processed data:
+## Processed data:

-1. QIIME Analyzed
+The following files are processed from Illumna MiSeq, and quality filtered by QIIME Pipeline.
+These files are in the form of tab delimetted ```.txt``` format.
-2. otu table
+1. otu table
-3. taxonomy table
+2. taxonomy table
-4. metadata
+3. metadata

+## Install Dependencies: